casparvitch/dukit/docs/DOCS_BUILD_INSTRUCTIONS.md

 - the force option overwrites any existing docs
 - skip-errors will avoid issues e.g. if you don't have pygpufit installed.

+Note: we commit the docs, as they're built with github pages (not actions).
+NB: the index.html file at this level is a redirect to dukit/index.html, leave that there.